tassiLuca/pcd-2022-2023/app/src/main/java/pcd/lab03/README.md

     }
     ```
   - `tryLock()` for polled and timed lock acquisition to have a more sophisticated error recovery
-    - see `TestAccountsNoDeadlockWithTryLock.java` for an use example
+    - see `TestAccountsNoDeadlockWithTryLock.java` for a use example
   - `lockInterruptibly()`: acquires the lock unless the current thread is interrupted.
   - [`ReadWriteLock`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/concurrent/locks/ReadWriteLock.html): A ReadWriteLock maintains a pair of associated locks, one for read-only operations and one for writing.
 The read lock may be held simultaneously by multiple reader threads, so long as there are no writers.
 The write lock is exclusive.
   - Aside: `ReentrantLock` throughput is about 4 times than intrinsic lock